pragma-/Plang/README.md

 A `String` is a sequence of characters enclosed in double or single quotes.
 There is no significance between the different quotes.
-/#

 Strings may contain `\`-escaped characters, which will be expanded as expected.
-A subset of possible escape sequences are:
+For example, some such escape sequences and their expansion are:

 Escape | Expansion
 -- | --